dickinson-comp290-sp2023/web/resources/index.md

 <!-- * Note that the final FDS assignment is due at midnight Monday and -->
 <!--   there is a reading assignment due 8 AM Wednesday. -->

+## Class 6

+* Overview of FarmOS API ([slides](class06/06-S-FarmOS-API.pptx))
+* git is much easier to use if you enable tab completion.
+This is not enabled in our FarmData2 development environments by default.
+  - It can be enabled by executing the command `source /usr/share/bash-completion/completions/git` in a terminal.
+  - To automatically enable it in every shell (i.e. terminal), add that command to the end of the file `~/.bashrc`.

 ## Class 5

 * Discussion of communication in open-source software projects based on Fogel chapter 6 (homework assignment MP2).